 U.S. Global Health Policy in Palestinian Hands?

-Yet, the consequences could reach beyond the Israeli-Palestinian conflict if the Palestinians seek membership in specialized UN agencies—including, specifically, the World Health Organization (WHO).
-Under current U.S. laws, such a decision by the Palestinians would trigger an automatic disruption to U.S. assessed and voluntary contributions to the WHO, with no waiver provisions.
-That would seriously set back global health gains that matter to U.S. national interests, Israel, Palestine, the interests of many other UN member states, and millions of vulnerable people in low and lower middle income countries.
+Yet, the consequences could reach beyond the Israeli-Palestinian conflict if the Palestinians seek membership in UN specialized agencies—including, specifically, the World Health Organization (WHO).
+Under current U.S. laws, such a decision by the Palestinians would trigger an automatic disruption to the United States’ assessed and voluntary contributions to WHO, with no waiver provisions.
+That would seriously set back global health gains that matter to U.S. national interests, Israel, Palestine, the interests of many other UN member states, and millions of vulnerable people in low- and lower-middle-income countries.
 As Secretary of State Hillary Clinton laid out in testimony in late February 2012 before both the U.S. House of Representatives and Senate, one possible solution is a limited waiver.